 A globe-trotting football captain who led New Zealand's national team with tenacity, becoming a standard-bearer for women's sport in her country.

-Ali Riley's career is a map of modern women's football.
+Ali Riley captained the Football Ferns, New Zealand's national team, through multiple World Cups and Olympic tournaments.
 Born in Los Angeles to a New Zealand father, she carved her path at Stanford University, captaining the team to the pinnacle of college soccer.
-Her professional journey became an itinerary of the sport's growth: she won championships in Sweden, Australia, and the United States, a versatile and relentless left-back whose consistency made her a cornerstone for every team she joined.
-But her heart was with the Football Ferns, New Zealand's national team, which she chose to represent in 2007.
-As captain, she led with a quiet, fierce intelligence, appearing in multiple World Cups and Olympic tournaments, her longevity and leadership providing stability through generations of players.
-Off the pitch, Riley's articulate advocacy for equality and her work as a broadcaster have cemented her role as more than an athlete—she is a thoughtful ambassador who helped carry the game forward.
+Her professional journey became an itinerary of the sport's growth: she won championships in Sweden, Australia, and the United States as a versatile, relentless left-back.
+She chose to represent New Zealand in 2007.
+Her longevity and leadership provided stability through generations of players.
+Off the pitch, Riley's articulate advocacy for equality and her work as a broadcaster made her a thoughtful ambassador who helped carry the game forward.

 1981–1996